-Dr. Montgomery is a board certified member of the American Academy of Ophthalmology.
-He is also a member of the the South Carolina Society of Ophthalmology and the American Society of Cataract and Refractive Surgery.
-Dr. Montgomery is on the speaker’s bureau for leading ophthalmic and pharmaceutical companies with a focus on cataract, cornea and refractive surgery.
+Dr. Montgomery is a board-certified member of the American Academy of Ophthalmology.
+He is also a member of the South Carolina Society of Ophthalmology and the American Society of Cataract and Refractive Surgery.
+Dr. Montgomery has been on the speaker’s bureau for leading ophthalmic and pharmaceutical companies with a focus on cataract, glaucoma, dry eye, glaucoma, and refractive surgery.

 Education and Training

 Dr. Riddle attended Clemson University and received his medical degree from the Medical University of South Carolina (MUSC).
-He served his internship at Greenville Memorial Hospital where he won the Jackson Award “as a young physician of exceptional promise.”
-He completed his residency in ophthalmology at the Storm Eye Institute where he served as Chief Resident.
-After residency, he was selected for a prestigious corneal fellowship in Laser Vision Correction and corneal transplantation at Corneal Consultants of Indiana/Price Vision Center.
+He served his internship at Greenville Memorial Hospital where he won the Jackson Award “as a young physician of exceptional promise”.
+He completed his residency in ophthalmology at MUSC Charleston, where he served as chief resident.
+After residency, he was selected for a prestigious corneal fellowship in laser vision correction and corneal transplantation at Corneal Consultants of Indiana/Price Vision Center.

 Accomplishments and Honors

-Dr. Riddle is a board certified member of the American Academy of Ophthalmology.
-He is also a member of the South Carolina Medical Association, American Society of Cataract and Refractive Surgery and the South Carolina Society of Ophthalmology.
-Dr. Riddle is a sought after speaker and consultant for leading ophthalmologic and pharmaceutical companies.
+Dr. Riddle is a board-certified member of the American Academy of Ophthalmology.
+He is a current member of the American Society of Cataract and Refractive Surgery and the American Academy of Ophthalmology.
+He is a surgeon for Servants for Sight organization, which provides the gift of sight to help the disadvantaged.
+He has published articles in peer-review journals.
+He is particularly interested in medical mission work in faraway places.
+Dr. Riddle has been a consultant and speaker for leading ophthalmologic and pharmaceutical companies.

-Dr. Riddle enjoys spending time with his wife and 3 children.
-In his free time, his interests include Jiu -Jitsu, Clemson football, snow skiing and watersports on Lake Keowee.
+Dr. Riddle enjoys spending time with his beautiful wife Lee and their three teenage children.
+In his free time his interests include jujitsu, health and fitness, the outdoors, golf, Clemson Football, snow skiing, and water sports on Lake Keowee.

 Balaji Perumal, MD

 Balaji Perumal, M.D. is an Ophthalmic Plastic, Facial Cosmetic and Reconstructive Eye Surgeon.
-Dr. Perumal has specialized interest and training in all areas of reconstructive and cosmetic oculofacial surgery including periocular skin cancer and lesions, eyelid reconstruction, ptosis repair, cosmetic blepharoplasty eyelid surgery, orbital tumors, endoscopic brow lift for droopy eyebrows, entropion and ectropion repair, lacrimal system & tearing disorders and thyroid eye disease.
+Dr. Perumal has specialized interest and training in all areas of reconstructive and cosmetic oculofacial surgery including periocular skin cancer and lesions, eyelid reconstruction, ptosis repair, cosmetic blepharoplasty eyelid surgery, orbital tumors, entropion and ectropion repair, lacrimal system & tearing disorders and thyroid eye disease.
 He has written multiple articles and chapters on these subjects.